 Our professional practice model (PPM) is the nursing structure used to deliver care.
 It was established by our nurses to meet the challenges of healthcare and the needs of our patients and families while optimizing the RN’s role.

-The PPM supports shared decision making, decentralization and the medical center’s vision.
+Our professional practice model’s standards are based on theory and current research.
+The PPM supports shared decision making, decentralization and the medical center’s mission and vision.